bDunph/ImmersAV/README.md

     - Without VR (for development):
         - ./avr audioReactive_example -dev

+## Workflow Overview
+The ImmersAV toolkit is intended to provide three main contexts for creating and mapping material.

+	- Csound `csd` file.
+	- GLSL fragment shader.
+	- `Studio()` class.

+All the audio is generated in the `csd` file.
+All the visuals (with the exception of default virtual controllers) are generated in the fragment shader.
+The `Studio()` conceptually sits between the audio and visual areas.
+Any data passes through here and is mapped to the audio and visuals.
+Data can also be generated here.

+## Controller Sensor Data
+When in VR, the controller position and orientation can be accessed through `Studio::Update()`.
+The vectors `glm::vec3 controllerWorldPos_0` and `glm::vec3 controllerWorldPos_1` contain the `x`, `y` and `z` cartesian coordinates of the controller.
+The quaternions `glm::quat controllerQuat_0` and `glm::quat controllerQuat_1` contain the orientations of the controllers.

+## Audio Engine

-## Audio Thread and CSD Setup
+### Audio Thread and CSD Setup

 The Csound API is used to communicate between the main application and the Csound instance.
-The `StudioTools()` class contains functions that create the Csound instance and set up the sound sources used in the scene.
+For an introduction to the Csound API see http://floss.booktype.pro/csound/a-the-csound-api/.
+Here, the Csound API is wrapped in the `StudioTools()` class, which contains functions that create the Csound instance and set up the sound sources used in the scene.

 ```
 m_pStTools = new StudioTools();